Niranjan-GopaL/API_Dev/remember.md

+> EXTREMELY IMPORTANT :-
+You can commit SECTIONS OF CODE ; like this :-

 1. DELETE pycache and restart the server ;
 2. If you have an orphaned process that is running the server :
     - try `netstat -ano | findstr :8000` finding if the port is being used